jlawson-design/d-day-website/README.md

 The design of the website should be elegant, minimalist, and ultimately **respectful** to the historical event.

 - An initial design of the website was formed through the creation of a wireframe on [Figma](https://www.figma.com/).
 This wireframe guided design decisions and negated the temptation of scope creep.
 - A minimalist design style was chosen for the website, evoking a sense of history, back when the majority of pictures taken lacked colour.
-However, the colour palette adheres to the design philosophy of providing a pleasing user experience, and colour is still used albeit sparingly.
+However, the colour palette adheres to the design philosophy of providing a pleasing user experience, and colour is still used albeit sparingly [Colour Palette](https://coolors.co/ffffff-202a25-67dfba-848586-c1ae8c-857d66).
 - Roboto was chosen as the site font.
 It's simplicity matches the minimalist style of the site and Roboto Slab is used for select headings as it matches well.
 ![Alt Text](/assets/img/readme-img/colour-palette.png "Colour Palette")